Wednesday, August 11, 2010

 Organizational Health is an evolving concept providing users with ways to understand and take action to improve performance and well-being.

-For a fuller explanation please click into the Google Knol
+For a fuller explanation please click into my article

 Here's wishing you work in an healthy organization, and if not that Organizational Health helps identify those issues and a way forward.